Tallround3r/PerfectTime/documentation/useCases/addActivity/add-activity-use-case.md

 ## 1. Create Activity
 ### 1.1 Brief Description

 In this use-case the user adds one of his trips activities.
 One trip has several activities and one activity consists of a description, a picture, some metadata, notes and links to useful websites and also contains a map where the activity takes place.
+The fields the User has to fill in, when adding an Activity are just some Basic ideas.
+When editing the activity later on it will be possible to add custom fields to the Activity.

 ### 1.2 Mockup